Urmas Muru

-Urmas Muru (born August 27, 1961, in Pärnu) is an Estonian architect and artist.
+Urmas Muru (born 27 August 1961) is an Estonian architect and artist.

+Early life

-From 1968 to 1979 Urmas Muru studied in the 2nd Secondary School of Pärnu (today's Koidula Gymnasium of Pärnu).
-From 1979 Urmas Muru studied in the State Art Institute of the Estonian SSR (today's Estonian Academy of Arts) in the department of architecture.
+From 1968 to 1979, Urmas Muru studied in the 2nd Secondary School of Pärnu.
+From 1979, Urmas Muru studied in the State Art Institute of the Estonian SSR (today's Estonian Academy of Arts) in the department of architecture.
 He graduated from the institute in 1984.

+Professional career

-From 1984 to 1985 Urmas Muru worked in the Tallinn office of the Tsentrosojuz design bureau.
-From 1986 to 1990 he worked in the state design bureau Eesti Tööstusprojekt (Estonian Industrial Design).
-At present time Urmas Muru works in the Muru&Pere OÜ architectural bureau.
+From 1984 to 1985, Urmas Muru worked in the Tallinn office of the Tsentrosojuz design bureau.
+From 1986 to 1990, he worked in the state design bureau Eesti Tööstusprojekt (Estonian Industrial Design).
+In present-time, Urmas Muru works in the Muru&Pere OÜ architectural bureau.

 Most notable works by Urmas Muru are the Pääsküla library, the Haabersti recreational center, numerous apartment buildings and single-family homes.
 His art production consists of paintings and performances.
 Urmas Muru is a member of the Union of Estonian Architects and the Union of Estonian Artists.